Turbulence modulation in buoyancy-driven bubbly flows: Introduction

 Experiments with large scale forcing that generates nearly homogeneous and isotropic flows, at large Reynolds number, show that the presence of bubbles dramatically alters the energy spectrum for scales smaller than the bubble diameter \citep{vivek_2016,almeras2017}.
 Although the liquid velocity fluctuations have been well-characterized, an understanding of the energy transfer mechanisms remain mostly unexplored.

-Direct Numerical Simulation (DNS) studies of bubbly flows have explored: a) buoyancy-driven flows that generate pseudo-turbulence or bubble induced agitation in the absence of external stirring ~\citep{bunner_tryg_2002, bunner_rvel_2002,roghair,pandey_2020,ramadugu_2020,chibbaro_2021}, b) modulation of turbulence by suspension of neutrally buoyant particles \citep{you_2020,ros_2019}, and c) Lagrangian investigations of an isolated bubble in the presence of external stirring~\citep{loisy_2017}.
+Direct Numerical Simulation (DNS) studies of bubbly flows have explored: a) buoyancy-driven flows that generate pseudo-turbulence or bubble induced agitation in the absence of external stirring ~\citep{bunner_tryg_2002,bunner_rvel_2002,roghair,pandey_2020,ramadugu_2020,chibbaro_2021}, b) modulation of turbulence by suspension of neutrally buoyant particles~\citep{ros_2019,you_2020}, and c) Lagrangian investigations of an isolated bubble in the presence of external stirring~\citep{loisy_2017}.
+However, to the best of our knowledge, a numerical study designed to unravel the statistical properties of buoyancy-driven bubbly flows in presence of external stirring is still missing.

 Most numerical studies are restricted to low or moderate Galilei numbers because extremely fine grids are required to fully resolve bubbles with high-density and viscosity contrasts (for e.g., air bubbles in water) \citep{cano-lozano_2016,chibbaro_2021}.
 Furthermore, the use of second-order finite-difference methods limits the range of Reynolds numbers accessible to these simulations~\citep{canuto}.